Sunday, November 25, 2018

 6. Next in Line

-I debated whether to include this or not.
-But ultimately decided to do so because Sun got it so wrong.
+I debated whether to include this or not, but ultimately decided to do so because Sun got it so wrong.
 The title implies that it's a greatest hits collection, but that's not what was on the actual album.
-So I fixed that as these are all hits.
-I took the original cover, changed the list of songs and added the Sun logo which was suspiciously missing.
+So, I fixed that, as these are all hits.
+I took the original cover, changed the list of songs, and added the Sun logo, which was suspiciously missing.

 Greatest Hits, Volume 2